QubesOS/qubes-doc/common-tasks/backup-restore.md

 The Qubes backup system has been designed with emergency disaster recovery in mind.
 No special Qubes-specific tools are required to access data backed up by Qubes.
 In the event a Qubes system is unavailable, you can access your data on any GNU/Linux system with the following procedure.

 For emergency restore of backup created on Qubes R2 or newer take a look [here](/doc/backup-emergency-restore-v3/).
-For backups created on earlier Qubes version, take a look [here](/doc/backup-emergency-restore-v2/).
+For backups created on earlier Qubes versions, take a look [here](/doc/backup-emergency-restore-v2/).

 Migrating Between Two Physical Machines